Choose Your Standard

 MISRA C:2012 Compliant

-The Judo scanner honors all Mandatory, Required, and Advisory rules defined by MISRA C:2012, including Rule 17.2, which requires functions to be non-recursive.
+The Judo scanner honors all Mandatory, Required, and Advisory rules defined by MISRA C:2012 and its amendments, including Rule 17.2, which requires functions to be non-recursive.
 As a result, Judo does not implement a recursive scanner or parser.

-The Judo parser honors all MISRA rules except Advisory Rules 11.5 and 19.2.
-If strict conformance is required, then the parser interface can be disabled at configuration time.
+The Judo parser honors all MISRA rules with the exception of Advisory Rule 11.5.
+If absolute conformance is required, then the parser can be disabled at configuration time.

 The complete MISRA compliance table with deviations is documented here.